Sum and Product Puzzle

 The Sum and Product Puzzle, also known as the Impossible Puzzle because it seems to lack sufficient information for a solution, is a logic puzzle.
 It was first published in 1969 by Hans Freudenthal, and the name Impossible Puzzle was coined by Martin Gardner.
 The puzzle is solvable, though not easily.
 There exist many similar puzzles.

 Puzzle

-X and Y are two different whole numbers greater than 1.
-Their sum is not greater than 100.
+X and Y are two whole numbers greater than 1, and Y > X. Their sum is not greater than 100.
 S and P are two mathematicians (and consequently perfect logicians); S knows the sum X + Y and P knows the product X × Y. Both S and P know all the information in this paragraph.

-In following conversation, both participants are always telling the truth:
+In the following conversation, both participants are always telling the truth: